opensearch-project/documentation-website/_analyzers/token-filters/phonetic.md

 # Phonetic token filter

 The `phonetic` token filter transforms tokens into their phonetic representations, enabling more flexible matching of words that sound similar but are spelled differently.
-This is particularly useful for searching names, brands, or other entities which users might spell differently but pronounce similarly.
+This is particularly useful for searching names, brands, or other entities that users might spell differently but pronounce similarly.

 The `phonetic` token filter is not included in OpenSearch distributions by default.
 To use this token filter, you must first install the `analysis-phonetic` plugin as follows and then restart OpenSearch: